feernandobraga/Java-Week-2-Exercises/README.md

 6. Fuel consumption - A motor car use 8 liters of fuel per 100 kilometers of normal road and 15% more fuel on rough roads.
 Write a Java program to calculate and display the distance the car can travel on a full tank of 40 liters of fuel on both normal and rough roads.

+7. How long is the string returned by the following expression?
+What is the string?

+        "I love java programming".substring(7, 11);

+8.